Your Guide to Moving to Tampa

 For the outdoor explorer

 Outdoor enthusiasts will love golfing, kayaking, jogging, and fishing throughout the Tampa Bay area.
 Camping, biking, and hiking are also popular choices.
+Tampa has 194 parks and 49 hiking trails, so you’ll have plenty of new scenes to take in.
 Visit Hillsborough County’s outdoor recreation page for details on where to go for your favorite outdoor activities.

 What you probably didn’t know about Tampa